offlinehacker/errorjs/README.md

 error.context // {userId: '<some_user_id>', errorId: '<some_error_id>'}
 ```

-### Support for base Errors
+### Support for child errors

-Base errors can be passed to an error to encapsulate child error
+Child errors can be passed to an error to encapsulate errors

 ```javascript
 import {ConflictError} from 'errorjs';